 She hesitated before the next question.
 "Are you...the mummy?"

 He shrugged.
-"Well, that's not strictly accurate; a mummy is not a person, it's just a vessel for a soul.
-But yes, the mummy was made from my body, and I was in it for a long time.
+"Not strictly.
+A mummy isn’t a person, it's just a vessel for a soul.
+But yes, that mummy was made from my body, and I was in it for a long time.
 And now I'm out."
 He put his hands out to the side.
 "Ta-da."

 Sharon shook her head.
 "How do you speak English?"

 "The last owner of that mummy was an Englishman; I've listened to the language for decades.
 In fact, I know a lot of languages.
 You pick up on things, listening to people."